Maxwell175/SSNFS/README.md

  ## The goal

-This project's goal is to create a simple way to mount a directory located on a server to one or more clients used the most security conscientious way available.
+This project's goal is to create a simple way to mount a directory located on a server to one or more clients using the most security conscientious way available.

 ## Progress